fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/latency-aimd-concurrency-limiting.md

-Please see reference for the [`AIMDConcurrencyController`](/reference/policies/spec.md#a-i-m-d-concurrency-controller) component that's used within this blueprint.
+Please see reference for the [`AIMDConcurrencyController`](/reference/policies/spec.md#a-i-m-d-concurrency-controller) component that is used within this blueprint.

 :::